Additive Decoders for Latent Variables Identification and Cartesian-Product Extrapolation: Identifiability and Extrapolation Analysis

 \begin{definition}[$\gB$-block permutation matrices] A matrix $\mA \in \sR^{d \times d}$ is a \textit{$\gB$-block permutation matrix} if it is invertible and can be written as $\mA = \mC\mP_\pi$ where $\mP_\pi$ is the matrix representing the $\gB$-respecting permutation $\pi$ ($P_{\pi}\ve_i = \ve_{\pi(i)}$) and $\mC \in \sR^{d\times d}_{S_\gB}$ (See Definitions~\ref{def:aligned_subspaces}~\&~\ref{def:useful_sets}). \end{definition}

 The following technical lemma leverages continuity and path-connectedness to show that the block-permutation structure must remain the same across the whole domain.
 It can be skipped at first read.

-\begin{lemma} Let $\gC$ be a connected subset of some topological space and let $\mM: \gC \rightarrow \sR^{d\times d}$ be a continuous function.
-Suppose that, for all $c \in \gC$, $\mM(c)$ is a $\gB$-block permutation matrix~(Definition~\ref{def:block_permuation}).
+\begin{lemma} Let $\gC$ be a connected topological space and let $\mM: \gC \rightarrow \sR^{d\times d}$ be a continuous function.
+Suppose that, for all $c \in \gC$, $\mM(c)$ is an invertible $\gB$-block permutation matrix~(Definition~\ref{def:block_permuation}).
 Then, there exists a $\gB$-respecting permutation $\pi$ such that for all $c \in \gC$ and all distinct $B, B' \in \gB$, $\mM(c)_{\pi(B'), B} = 0$. \end{lemma} \begin{proof} The reason this result is not trivial, is that, even if $\mM(c)$ is a $\gB$-block permutation for all $c$, the permutation might change for different $c$.
 The goal of this lemma is to show that, if $\gC$ is connected and the map $\mM(\cdot)$ is continuous, then one can find a single permutation that works for all $c \in \gC$.

 First, since $\gC$ is connected and $\mM$ is continuous, its image, $\mM(\gC)$, must be connected (by \cite[Theorem 23.5]{Munkres2000Topology}).

 Second, from the hypothesis of the lemma, we know that

 where $\mathfrak{S}(\gB)$ is the set of $\gB$-respecting permutations and $\sR^{d\times d}_{S_\gB}\mP_\pi = \{\mM\mP_\pi \mid \mM \in \sR_{S_\gB}^{d\times d}\}$.
 We can rewrite the set $\gA$ above as